 Researchers also report larger reductions in depression and more vitality among those who danced for 10 weeks…versus those who took music-only or exercise-only classes.
 The data supports the theory that dancers gain a sense of community, well-being, joy, and the thrill of mastering a new skill.
 It’s a victory on many fronts.

 Want to get the man in your life on the dance floor?
-The professionals at Fred Astaire Dance Studio are ready you how to move!
+The professionals at Fred Astaire Dance Studios are ready you how to move!
 Call, stop by, or visit fredastaire.com for more details.